-Self-haul vouchers: Please allow up to seven working days to receive your voucher.
-Vouchers may arrive sooner than this, but are dependent on Australia Post delivery timeframes of 2-6 business days from the day after posting, although this can vary depending on the destination.
-All vouchers are posted on the day that they are issued and are posted directly to the property for which they are requested.
-If urgent, Vouchers may also be requested and issued in person at the City Administration Centre or by calling 02 4974 2000 (note - for single house dwellings only).
+Self-haul vouchers: Please allow up to six weeks during busy peak periods to receive your voucher.
+All vouchers are posted directly to the property for which they are requested.
+If urgent, vouchers may also be requested and issued in person at the City Administration Centre or by calling 02 4974 2000 (note - for single house dwellings only).
 Please note: Vouchers will not be emailed to residents - no exceptions will be made.

-Kerbside collections: Please book at least four weeks in advance.
+Kerbside collections: Please allow up to 12 weeks during busy peak periods.
 Demand for bulk waste collections increases sharply around holiday times, especially in the lead up to Christmas.
 Residents are encouraged to book much further in advance if wishing to arrange for a kerbside bulk waste collection during these periods.

 If you live in a multi-unit dwelling

 If you live in a multi-unit dwelling, a communal kerbside bulk waste collection will be arranged for the entire complex.
 Please ask your strata manager / body corporate to contact us to make a booking.
 The managing body will then be responsible for notifying all residents within the complex of their scheduled collection date.

 Social housing (Housing NSW) tenants

 Multi-unit dwellings: We make advanced arrangements with Housing NSW to provide two kerbside collections to eligible public and community housing complexes within a 12-month period.
 Combined collections are provided to each complex on the same day.
 Please contact your liaison officer to find out your next collection dates.